rodeyseijkens/env-zsh/README.md

 Env-zsh
 =======

-Automatically load environment variables from a .env file in your current working directory, triggered when you change directory.
+Automatically load environment variables from a .env.local file in your current working directory, triggered when you change directory.

-NB: the .env file is sourced, so you must make sure that the syntax of the .env file is valid ZSH
+NB: the .env.local file is sourced, so you must make sure that the syntax of the .env.local file is valid ZSH

 How to install
 =============